How Chris Benoit built a successful career. Explore key moments that defined the journey.

 In 1993, Chris Benoit won the Best of the Super Juniors tournament for the first time.

-In August 1994, Chris Benoit began working with Extreme Championship Wrestling (ECW), competing in a tournament for the vacant NWA World Heavyweight Championship and gaining notoriety as the "Crippler".
+In August 1994, Chris Benoit began working with Extreme Championship Wrestling (ECW) in between tours of Japan, participating in a tournament for the vacant NWA World Heavyweight Championship.

-Chris Benoit advanced in the 1994 edition of Super J-Cup.
+Chris Benoit competed in the 1994 edition of Super J-Cup

 In 1994, Chris Benoit won the inaugural Super J-Cup tournament, defeating Black Tiger, Gedo, and The Great Sasuke in the finals.

-In early 1994, Chris Benoit worked for NWA New Jersey, where he defeated Jerry Lawler and fought Terry Funk to a double count out.
+In 1994, Chris Benoit worked in Australia and CMLL in Mexico, and for NWA New Jersey where he defeated Jerry Lawler, and fought Terry Funk to a double count out.

-In February 1995, Chris Benoit and Dean Malenko won the ECW World Tag Team Championship from Sabu and The Tazmaniac at Return of the Funker.
-They were then initiated into the Triple Threat stable.
+In February 1995, Chris Benoit and Dean Malenko won the ECW World Tag Team Championship from Sabu and The Tazmaniac at Return of the Funker and became part of the Triple Threat stable.

-In June 1995, Chris Benoit, while under contract with ECW, participated in three dark matches, losing to Bob Holly, Adam Bomb, and Owen Hart.
+In June 1995, while under contract with ECW, Chris Benoit worked in three dark matches in WWF, losing to Bob Holly, Adam Bomb and Owen Hart.

-In August 1995, Chris Benoit was forced to leave ECW after his work visa expired.
+In August 1995, Chris Benoit was forced to leave ECW due to his work visa expiring, leading him to tour Japan until WCW called.

-In October 1995, Chris Benoit returned to WCW, and WCW modified his ring name to "Canadian Crippler Chris Benoit".
+In October 1995, after his time in ECW, Chris Benoit returned to WCW, and his ring name was modified to "Canadian Crippler Chris Benoit."

 In 1995, Chris Benoit won the Best of the Super Juniors tournament for the second time.

-In late 1995, Chris Benoit signed with WCW due to a talent exchange program between New Japan Pro-Wrestling (NJPW) and World Championship Wrestling (WCW).
+In late 1995, Chris Benoit signed with WCW as part of a "talent exchange" program between New Japan Pro-Wrestling (NJPW) and WCW.

-In 1998, Chris Benoit had a long feud with Booker T over the WCW World Television Championship.
-Booker T won a "Best-of-Seven" series to determine a number one contender.
+In 1998, Chris Benoit engaged in a long feud with Booker T over the WCW World Television Championship, which elevated both men's careers as singles competitors.

-In 1999, Chris Benoit teamed with Dean Malenko and defeated Curt Hennig and Barry Windham to win the WCW World Tag Team Championship, leading to a reformation of the Four Horsemen.
+In 1999, Chris Benoit teamed with Dean Malenko to win the WCW World Tag Team Championship, leading to a reformation of the Four Horsemen with Anderson and Steve "Mongo" McMichael.

-In January 2000, Chris Benoit won the vacant WCW World Heavyweight Championship by defeating Sid Vicious at Souled Out.
-However, due to disagreements with management over Kevin Sullivan being promoted to head booker, Benoit left WCW the next day alongside Eddie Guerrero, Dean Malenko, and Perry Saturn, forfeiting the title in the process.
+In January 2000, Benoit won the vacant WCW World Heavyweight Championship by defeating Sid Vicious at Souled Out.
+The next day, due to disagreements with management and to protest the promotion of Kevin Sullivan to head booker, Benoit left WCW with Eddie Guerrero, Dean Malenko, and Perry Saturn, forfeiting the title.

-In April 2000, at WrestleMania 2000, Chris Benoit pinned Chris Jericho in a triple threat match to win Kurt Angle's Intercontinental Championship.
+At WrestleMania 2000 on April 2, Chris Benoit pinned Chris Jericho in a triple threat match to win Kurt Angle's Intercontinental Championship.

-On January 21, 2001, at Royal Rumble, Chris Jericho defeated Chris Benoit in a ladder match, ending their feud.
-Benoit lost the title after winning it three times between April 2000 and January 2001.
+On January 21, 2001, Chris Jericho defeated Chris Benoit in a ladder match at Royal Rumble.
+Benoit had previously won the title three times between April 2000 and January 2001.

 In early 2001, Chris Benoit broke away from The Radicalz and turned face, feuding with his former stablemates and then with Kurt Angle.